TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 | Decode   | 45            | 1.7                   | 9.1                         |
 | Compute  | 150           | 2.7                   | 2.7                         |

-Raw throughput measures the raw number of bytes processed per time unit.
+Raw throughput measures the actual number of bytes processed per time unit, which is the compressed size for reading, transferring, and decoding.
 "Effective Throughput" uses the uncompressed number of bytes for each stage.
+After decompression the actual number of bytes processed equals the uncompressed bytes, so `Compute`'s raw throughput is equal to its effective throughput.

 ### Read bytes